An investigation of interruptions and resumptions in multi-tasking dialogues

 Digital Object Identifier (DOI)

 Yang, Fan; Heeman, Peter A.; and Kun, Andrew L., "An investigation of interruptions and resumptions in multi-tasking dialogues" (2011).
-Electrical and Computer Engineering Scholarship.
+Computational Linguistics.
 1.

 © 2011 Association for Computational Linguistics